Two-timescale Extragradient for Finding Local Minimax Points: Preliminaries

 \subsection{Gradient descent ascent and extragradient}

 This paper considers the following two standard gradient methods (with time separation introduced later).
-Here, $\eta$ denotes the step size. \begin{itemizealign} \itemalign{Gradient descent ascent (GDA)~\citep{arrow:58:sil}: }{$\vecz_{k+1} = \vecz_k - \eta\vecF(\vecz_k)$ } \itemalign{Extragradient (EG)~\citep{korpelevich:76:aem}: }{$\vecz_{k+1} = \vecz_k - \eta \vecF(\vecz_k - \eta \vecF(\vecz_k))$} \end{itemizealign} We also consider their continuous time limits, as the analyses in continuous time is more accessible than their discrete counterparts.
+Here, $\eta$ denotes the step size. \begin{itemizealign} \itemsep{0em} \itemalign{Gradient descent ascent (GDA)~\citep{arrow:58:sil}: }{$\vz_{k+1} = \vz_k - \eta\mF(\vz_k)$ } \itemalign{Extragradient (EG)~\citep{korpelevich:76:aem}: }{$\vz_{k+1} = \vz_k - \eta \mF(\vz_k - \eta \mF(\vz_k))$} \end{itemizealign} We also consider their continuous time limits, as the analyses in continuous time is more accessible than their discrete counterparts.
 The analyses in discrete time, which is more of our interest, can be easily translated from the continuous time limit analyses.
-Taking the limit as $\eta \to 0$, both GDA and EG share the same continuous time limit $ \dot{\vecz}(t) = -\vecF(\vecz(t)) $.
-However, it is also well known that even when $f$ is convex-concave, EG converges to an optimum, while GDA and $ \dot{\vecz}(t) = -\vecF(\vecz(t)) $ may not~\citep{mescheder:18:wtm}.
+Taking the limit as $\eta \to 0$, both GDA and EG share the same continuous time limit $ \dot{\vz}(t) = -\mF(\vz(t)) $.
+However, it is also known that even when $f$ is convex-concave, EG converges to an optimum, while GDA and $ \dot{\vz}(t) = -\mF(\vz(t)) $ may not~\citep{mescheder:18:wtm}.
 This distinction suggested a need for ODEs with a higher order of approximation.
+In particular, \citet{lu:22:aoo} derived the ODE $ \dot{\vz}(t) = - \mF(\vz(t)) + (\nicefrac{\eta}{2}) D\mF(\vz(t))\mF(\vz(t)) $ as the $O(\eta)$-approximation of EG, in the sense that it captures the dynamics of EG up to order $O(\eta)$ as $\eta \to 0$.
+In our dynamical system analyses, we found the following to be particularly more useful.